hipagesgroup/hyperkops/README.md

 ### Installing Hyperkops Monitor
 We recommend using the pre-built containers (LINK TO CONTAINERS****).
 If, however, you would like to install these components this repository is not yet available in the PyPI repository so installation from github using pip is recommended.
-The library is installed using pip by calling:

-`pip install git+https://github.com/<REPO ADDRESS HERE>`

 ### Starting Hyperkops Monitor